-The projected outlays necessary to provide the services covered by this Asset Management Plan (AM Plan) includes operations, maintenance, renewal and upgrade of existing assets over the 10 year planning period is \$689,000 on average per year.
+The projected outlays necessary to provide the services covered by this Asset Management Plan (AM Plan) includes operations, maintenance, renewal and upgrade of existing assets over the 10 year planning period is \$1,588,000 on average per year.

-Estimated available funding for this period is \$868,000 on average per year which is 126% of the cost to provide the service.
-This is an average funding surplus of \$179,000 per year.
+Estimated available funding for this period is \$1,089,000 on average per year which is 69% of the cost to provide the service.
+This is a funding shortfall of \$500,000 on average per year.
 Projected expenditure required to provide services in the AM Plan compared with planned expenditure currently included in the Long Term Financial Plan are shown in the graph below.